 We’re moving right to the real estate conversation.
 She knows she used to live in Florida.
 She can give you vague information about the places they lived down here.
 She loves the place she lives in now along the Narragansett Bay.
 “It’s the best place we’ve ever lived.”
 She describes it to me as if I’ve never been there.

 I tell her my place is very similar.
 “So you like your place, too?” she asks.
 I can tell from her voice she is asking this question with a smile.
 When she had more stories to tell, she would talk about how they moved from a smaller unit to the bigger one with the water view.
 She still remembers some of the real estate deals they made throughout the years although she doesn’t remember my name.
 Her homes are one of the last memories she holds on to.

 That and cleaning the house.
 My parents came to Deerfield Beach this winter and stayed in a hotel room with a small living room.
 She told me, “This place is great.
 We really like it here.
 We have a maid but I told her she didn’t have to make the bed.
 I do that.”

 “You know your mother,” my father said.
 “She always liked to clean.”

 My sisters and I believe she would have made a wonderful real estate agent.

 I asked her if they were having corned beef and cabbage tomorrow for St. Patrick’s day.
 She said, “I don’t remember what that is.”
 I could almost see her shrug her shoulders and smile.
 There was a time when forgetting made her nervous.
-I was happy to hear her matter of factly accept the fact she didn’t remember.
+I was happy to hear her matter-of-factly tell me she didn’t remember.